BioDAS/biodas.github.io/wiki/Everything_DAS.md

 <PROP name="valid" value="features" />

 This also means that you can find out the valid capabilities of a server using soap.
-Here is a java example using SOAP to access the registry:
+Here is a java example using SOAP to access the registry get the names of all the sources, their coordinate systems and their validated capabilities (considered valid by the registry which tests them approximately every 3 hours):

     import org.biojava.services.das.registry.DasRegistryAxisClient;
     import org.biojava.dasobert.dasregistry.DasSource;